-The triptych including this work, Saint Peter [left panel], and Saint John the Evangelist [right panel] is one of the few early Italian panels in the collection that has not been cradled.
+The triptych including this work, Madonna and Child, with the Man of Sorrows [middle panel], and Saint Peter [left panel] is one of the few early Italian works in the collection that has not been cradled.
 The wooden support of the central panel is vertically grained.
 A knotty section of the left side of the panel was replaced by the insertion from the front side of eleven rectangular blocks of wood, before the application of the cloth interleaf and the gesso layer.
 The frame and base of the triptych are original.
 The inscription is on a horizontally grained piece of wood that was set into the base.
 The wings are formed of single boards with vertical grain; it is unclear whether the spiral colonnettes by which they are joined to the main panel are original-repaired and regilded-or modern.
 The back of the wings are covered by paint imitating porphyry, with an ornamental decoration at the center that feigns the effect of inlaid work [fig. 1].